patricktunez123/chatApp/README.md

 - npm run devStart

 ## Run the frontend
+Go in chatroom folder, src, components, chatting, then Chat.js and then change const url = 'https://chatapp2020.herokuapp.com/' to const url = 'localhost:YOUR_PORT' where YOUR_PORT is the port that you have set in .env file

 cd into chatroom folder then run the following comand

 - npm start